electron/electron/docs/api/screen.md

 You cannot require or use this module until the `ready` event of the `app` module is emitted.

+In the renderer process context it depends on the [`remote`](remote.md) module, it is therefore not available when this module is disabled.

 `screen` is an [EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter).

 **Note:** In the renderer / DevTools, `window.screen` is a reserved DOM